dart-lang/site-www/src/language/isolates.md

 - Have the isolate decode some JSON.
 - Send the decoded JSON back to the main isolate.

-The class will expose two public methods: one that will spawn the worker isolate, and one that will handle sending messages to that worker isolate.
+The class exposes two public methods: one that spawns the worker isolate, and one that handles sending messages to that worker isolate.

-After this code snippet, the remaining snippets will fill in the class methods, one-by-one.
+The remaining sections in this example will show you how to fill in the class methods, one-by-one.

 <?code-excerpt "lib/basic_ports_example/start.dart"?>
 ```dart